LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-python.rst

 Checking Python Version
 -----------------------

-Open VSCode and a terminal pane (if it isn’t already open).
+Open VS Code and a terminal pane (if it isn’t already open).
 In the terminal, type ``python -V`` (note the capital ``-V``).
 You should see something similar
 to: